DaveStott/RPi-Level-Crossing/README.md

 A new version has been requested (by my son) with 4 gates and automated detection of the train passing a specific point as well as the existing manual button control.

-You will need to download download and install the following for the python gpio module
+You will need to download and install the following for the python gpio module using the following commands:

 $sudo apt-get update

-2.$sudo apt-get install python-dev
+$sudo apt-get install python-dev

-3.$sudo apt-get install python-rpi.gpio
+$sudo apt-get install python-rpi.gpio